-Suminagashi or “floating ink” is a Japanese technique of placing concentric ink circles on the surface of the water.
-By the breath a pattern emerges which is then transferred on paper.
-Using this technique, the artist Cadine Navarro will propose visualizations of animal voices during a sound performance.
+Suminagashi or “floating ink” is a Japanese technique of placing concentric circles of ink on the surface of water.
+Through the breath a pattern emerges which is then transferred to paper.
+Using this technique, the artist Cadine Navarro will offer visual materializations of animal voices during a sound performance.

-In response, the linguist and bioacoustician Julien Meyer will talk about the correspondence and translations between the whistled language of Gavião hunters in the Amazon and the sonic worlds of the animals they pursue.
-Under the dense canopy of the forest, this art of whistling, addressed to humans and animals, persists despite the threat of deforestation.
+In echo, the linguist and bioacoustician Julien Meyer will tell us about the correspondences and translations between the whistled language of the Gavião hunters in the Amazon and the sound worlds of the animals they pursue.
+Under the dense cover of the forest, this art of whistling, addressed to humans and animals, persists despite the threat of deforestation.

-Opening of the box office from 19h the evening of the event.
-The event starts at 19h30.
+Ticket office opens from 19 p.m. on the evening of the event.
+The event starts at 19:30 p.m.

 The nocturnes are followed by a friendly drink around the speakers.
-The ticket allows to visit the museum for free in the month following the night.
+The ticket allows you to come and visit the museum for free in the month following the night.